MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-notebook-load-data.md

 ms.date: 05/23/2023
 ---

-# Use a notebook to load data into your lakehouse
+# Use a notebook to load data into your Lakehouse

 [!INCLUDE [preview-note](../includes/preview-note.md)]